 - Parmesan cheese

-- Heat a heavy large saucepan or dutch oven on medium heat, add olive oil and add onion, oregano, basil, thyme, garlic paste, salt and pepper
+- Heat a heavy large saucepan or dutch oven on medium heat, add olive oil and once that heats up, add onion, oregano, basil, thyme, garlic paste, salt and pepper.
+Sauté for 5 minutes

 - Add cans of crushed tomato and tomato paste along with the water.
 Stir until mixed and add 1 bay leaf